rajdhal/Notetake/README.md

 1. Log in or create an account.
 2. Upload class-specific documents.
 3. Browse and download documents uploaded by others.
+4. View PDF documents inline within the application.
+5. Utilize the RESTful API endpoints for programmatic interaction.

 ## Contributing